tugn0x/Talaria/README.md

+# TALARIA ILL software
+## About

+## License
+This project is licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html)

+# Requirements
-The software requires docker installed in your environment.
+To run the software you need docker is installed in your environment

 # Install
 1. Change settings in `.env.example` and rename it as `.env`